Real or not? Paul Goldschmidt for MVP, Bryce Harper knocks cover off ball

 Dallas Keuchel heads back to the DL

-Lance McCullers had another terrific outing for the Astros, taking a no-hitter into the seventh before Lorenzo Cain tripled into the left-center gap on a 3-0 fastball.
+Lance McCullers Jr. had another terrific outing for the Astros, taking a no-hitter into the seventh before Lorenzo Cain tripled into the left-center gap on a 3-0 fastball.
 Given it was a 1-0 game at the time, even Don Mattingly would approve of that swing.
 The bigger news for the Astros came earlier in the day when Keuchel was placed on the disabled list with neck discomfort.
-He flew back to Houston to meet with team doctors and there is no timetable for his return.
-Keuchel had been warming up for his start Wednesday, but ended up not pitching because of an illness.
+He flew back to Houston to meet with team doctors, and there is no timetable for his return.
+Keuchel had been warming up for his start Wednesday, but he ended up not pitching because of an illness.
 Now this neck-soreness issue, something for which he had recently completed a DL stint.

 If there's anything that can stop this Houston runaway train, it's that the injuries to the rotation are starting to pile up, especially if this turns into some long-term thing.
 Remember, Collin McHugh, who won 32 games the past two seasons, has been out all season.
 Charlie Morton and Joe Musgrove are also on the DL, although Musgrove could return next week.